MicBroSky/Skyline.DataMiner.GitHubTemplate.ParamountDocumentation/Projects/Paramount/Deployment/deployment.md

 ## Staging and Production

-The Paramount project comprises of two DMS clusters, Production and Staging, each configured as detailed below and offering specific features outlined in [value delivery](xref:<PRJID>_overview_overview).
+The Paramount project comprises of two DMS clusters, Production and Staging, each configured as detailed below and offering specific features outlined in [value delivery](xref:Paramount_overview_overview).

 ## Production
-The DataMiner System (DMS) contains 8 agents configured in a failover pair.
-It provides standard monitoring and control functionality listed in the [delivery features](xref:<PRJID>_overview_overview#delivered-value) section.
+The DataMiner System (DMS) contains 9 agents with each in a failover pair.
+It provides standard monitoring and control functionality listed in the [delivery features](xref:Paramount_overview_overview#delivered-value) section.

 ## Staging
 The DataMiner System (DMS) contains a single agent.
-It is used for testing new protocol versions, elements, and other configurations listed in the [delivery features](xref:<PRJID>_overview_overview#delivered-value) section.
+It is used for testing new protocol versions, elements, and other configurations listed in the [delivery features](xref:Paramount_overview_overview#delivered-value) section.